networknext/next/cmd/next/README.md

 Removes a seller with the given seller ID from Firestore.
 The seller ID can be found with `next sellers`

+To view a seller's values: `next seller view <relay name>`

+Shows a seller's Firestore values.
+These values can be edited with `next seller edit`.

 To edit a seller's values: `next seller edit <seller ID> [filepath]`

 Edits a seller's values directly based on the given JSON file.
 You can also pipe in the JSON data (ex. `cat seller.json | next seller edit <seller ID>`)